 Below you will find some end of year comparisons for Greater Manchester based on our official figures.
 Before this however I would like to direct you to a recent piece of work by one of our Challenger partners, Justice & Care.
 Justice & Care are a charity that help rescue victims of modern slavery and trafficking.
 Their newly published report suggests that the official numbers of modern slavery victims in the UK may be significantly higher than what has currently been identified!
 This is a very interesting read and highlights just how far we still need to go to understand the complexities of victims of modern slavery and trafficking in the UK today.
 Click the link below to find out more!

-If you have any queries about data and intelligence on modern slavery feel free to contact - Christopher.Geneux@gmp.police.uk
+If you have any queries about data and intelligence on modern slavery or would like discuss data sharing feel free to contact - Christopher.Geneux@gmp.police.uk